houseofcat/Authentication/AspNetCore3.x_MVC/C02_CookieAuthPolicy/README.md

  * All of 01_BasicCookie
  * CustomClaim with a ClaimHandler
  * AuthorizationHandler
- * Authorizaion Attributes using Policy and Roles
+ * Authorization Attributes using Policy and Roles

 ## Sources
 Microsoft Doc - Cookie Authentication